Byfleet & New Haw railway station: Services

+Additional services call at the station during the peak hours.

+On Sundays, the services to Woking are extended to and from Guildford and the station is also served by an additional hourly service between Woking and London Waterloo that runs via Staines and Hounslow instead of via Surbiton.

 Ticket office and station staff

 Byfleet and New Haw's ticket office is staffed on a part-time basis but has no platform staff.
 There is an automated ticket machine at the bottom of the first staircase.

 Ticket Office Opening Hours

 Refurbishment

 In March 2013, work began to refurbish the booking hall, subway and stairwells at the station.
 Works were completed in August 2013.